pnmadelaine/typhon-rewrite/doc/src/installation.md

 ## Nix requirements

-Typhon requires Nix >= 2.18 with experimental features "nix-command" and "flakes" enabled.
+Typhon requires the experimental feature "nix-command" to be enabled.

 ## NixOS

-At the moment the preferred way to install Typhon is on NixOS via the exposed module.
+The only supported way to install Typhon is on NixOS via the exposed module.

 ### Example